Child Nutrition: Healthy Menus for Growth

 A Dietitian's View on School-Age & Preschool Nutrition: What to Eat?

 If you're in that tough phase of "Finish your plate!" battles, where broccoli is the enemy and chocolate is the best friend, I completely understand.
-Child nutrition isn't just about filling a tummy; it's the foundation for your child's height, brain development, school performance, and even their risk of diseases in adulthood.
+In my clinical experience, I observe in my clients that proper child nutrition isn't just about filling a tummy; it's the foundation for your child's height, brain development, school performance, and even their risk of diseases in adulthood.

 The Foundation of Child Nutrition: What Are the 5 Food Groups?